Access your Pro+ Content below.

 Four IT shops, four approaches to BYOD network security

-This article is part of the Feburary 2013 - Vol 4/ No.1
+This article is part of the Network Evolution issue of Feburary 2013 - Vol 4/ No.1

 Everyone knows security tops the list of BYOD challenges, but network pros will face a slew of other headaches along the way.

 With no single solution for BYOD network security, engineers are getting crafty at integrating varied technologies to handle the challenge.